 In case of genuine financial hardship students are asked to discuss the situation with their Coach/ Manager.
 Provision can be made for payment over time with a guarantee from the parent/caregiver.
 Fundraising via selling chocolates can take place through Mr McGibbon.

-Sports notices are available every morning on the school noticeboards or via the Parent Portal on KAMAR.
-It is the students responsibility to read these as to not miss meetings or trial dates.
+Sports notices are available every morning on the school notice boards or via the Parent Portal on KAMAR.
+It is the student’s responsibility to read these so that they do not miss any meetings or trial dates.
 Many Sports have individual notice boards situated around the school gyms.
 Draws, training, trial notices and general sports information is updated regularly.
+Sports updates can also be found on the schools official sports Instagram page @mrgs.sport

 To this end if you are an athlete or know of an athlete that has had regional and/or national success can you please let us know in the Mount Roskill Grammar School Sport Office (Gym 3 Foyer) or by emailing firstname.lastname@example.org

-Throughout the year we have a two sports exchanges.
+Throughout the year we have two sports exchanges.
 These are against Pukekohe High School and Mahurangi College.
-Historically these take place between our top teams in Basketball, Hockey, Football, Rugby and Netball.
+Historically these take place between our top teams in Basketball, Hockey, Football, Rugby and Netball and in recent times Cricket and Volleyball have been included.

 Teams from Mount Roskill Grammar School compete in national competitions usually in the first week of September.
 Teams travel around the North Island to compete in these competitions.

 All Students who play sport for Mount Roskill Grammar School must wear the correct uniform for their chosen sport.
 Some of our junior teams will wear the Mount Roskill Grammar School PE uniform.
-The majority of senior teams, particularly competitive and competitive junior teams will have uniforms provided for them.
+The majority of senior teams and competitive junior teams will have uniforms provided for them.

 The policy of Mount Roskill Grammar School is to provide transport to co-curricular events (where feasible) in order to reduce cost, maintain safety and increase team spirit.
-All students are expected to cover costs of transport and are expected to travel to and from the venue on the transport provided.
-Where MRGS doesn’t provide transport, parents/caregivers will be coordinated to make this happen.
+Costs for school transport is built into the fees of those teams that use it.
+Where MRGS cannot provide transport, parents/caregivers will be responsible for transporting their child and support with transporting others is highly appreciated.

 If a student is involved in representing the school or representative teams in sport then they need to take responsibility for catching up on schoolwork missed.